NikitaBerezhnyj/CodeBuddy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new idea or improvement for CodeBuddy
+about: Suggest a new idea or improvement for Code Buddy Sidekick
 title: "[Feature] "
 labels: enhancement
 assignees: ""